jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Answer: `john.deacon`

--Task 4: In NTLM traffic we can see that the victim credentials were relayed multiple times to the attacker's machine.
+Task 4: In NTLM traffic we can see that the victim credentials were relayed multiple times to the attacker's machine.
 When were the hashes captured the First time?

 For this challenge we had to change the time format in Wireshark to make detection easier, we can use the view tab -> time display format -> UTC Date and Time.
 We can then scroll to the top and see the first time the hash was used